niedbalski/debian-python-bottle/docs/tutorial.rst

 Static Files
 --------------------------------------------------------------------------------

 You can directly return file objects, but :func:`static_file` is the recommended way to serve static files.
 It automatically guesses a mime-type, adds a ``Last-Modified`` header, restricts paths to a ``root`` directory for security reasons and generates appropriate error responses (401 on permission errors, 404 on missing files).
-It even supports the ``If-Modified-Since`` header and eventually generates a ``304 Not modified`` response.
-You can pass a custom mimetype to disable mimetype guessing.
+It even supports the ``If-Modified-Since`` header and eventually generates a ``304 Not Modified`` response.
+You can pass a custom MIME type to disable guessing.

 ::